holmess2013/holmess2013.github.io/_posts/2025-06-15-cta-plastic-simulation.md

 Fortunately, this will be addressed in our upcoming force field release—GLYCAM25, coming soon!

-For the time being, a workaround, albeit a bit tedious, is to apply NMR-style torsion angle restraints to all of the rings in the polymer to maintain the 4C1 pucker during collapse.
-Let's go through an example to understand how to construct a torsion angle restraint.
+For the time being, a workaround, albeit a bit tedious, is to apply NMR-style torsion angle restraints to all of the rings in the polymer to maintain the <sup>4</sup>C<sub>1</sub> pucker during collapse.

-Let's say we have a single Glc ring,

-There are two main simulation engines in the AMBER software suite, called sander and pmemd, and we will be using the former for this first step since it plays a bit better with vacuum simulations than pmemd.

-Here is the collapse:
+For now, here is a short video of the collapse:

 <video width="640" height="360" controls>
   <source src="/figures/CTA_collapse.mp4" type="video/mp4">
   Your browser does not support the video tag.
 </video>

+**In my next blog update, I will provide specifics on how to run the collapse in AMBER with NMR torsion restraints.**

 *Last Updated 6/27/25*